 Explore it on Goodreads or Amazon.

-Other books by this author include Shadowfever, Tapestry, Iced, Feverborn
+Other books by this author which I have reviewed include Shadowfever, Tapestry, Iced, Feverborn

 Third in the Highlander historical paranormal romance series with this story occurring in 1314?
 The couple focus is on Lisa Stone and Cin Brodie.